integritychain/draft-irtf-cfrg-vrf-05/README.md

 # Verifiable Random Functions

-A self-contained Python 3 reference implementation of [draft-irtf-cfrg-vrf-05](https://tools.ietf.org/pdf/draft-irtf-cfrg-vrf-05.pdf) corresponding to the ECVRF-EDWARDS25519-SHA512-Elligator2 cipher suite configuration, suitable for  testing, porting and the generation of test vectors.
-It is inefficient and not fully secure (e.g. not side-channel resistant, no memory scrubbing etc) and thus should not be used in production.
+A self-contained Python 3 reference implementation of [draft-irtf-cfrg-vrf-05](https://tools.ietf.org/pdf/draft-irtf-cfrg-vrf-05.pdf) corresponding to the ECVRF-EDWARDS25519-SHA512-Elligator2 cipher suite configuration.
+This code is suitable for demonstration, porting and the generation of test vectors.
+However, it is inefficient and not fully secure (e.g. not side-channel resistant, no memory scrubbing etc), so should not be used in production.

 Significant portions of the lower-level ed25519-related code was adapted from that provided in Appendix A of [RFC 8032](https://tools.ietf.org/pdf/rfc8032.pdf).
+The optional test_dict dictionary has no functional impact (strictly for test).
+Variable naming is largely kept consistent with the documentation source despite PEP 8.

 The `ecvrf_edwards25519_sha512_elligator2.py` file retains a significant amount of documentation extracted from the specification, and provides a simple API as follows: